 In the autumn of 2015 a group of artists were inspired to come together to exhibit at Bankfield Museum and Art Gallery.
-The artists are Edie Jolley, painter, archaeologist; Julie Turner, spinner & wool craft textile artist; Karen Alderson textile artist, writer; Jane Pugh, textile artist, painter, illustrator.
-Follow their journeys as they take a starting point from a museum object & work through a creative & interpretive process to produce brand new work to be exhibited in November 2017.
+The artists are Edie Jolley, painter, archaeologist; Julie Turner, spinner & wool craft textile artist; Karen Alderson textile artist, writer, filmmaker; Jane Pugh, textile artist, painter, illustrator.
+Follow their journeys as they use a museum object as their starting point & work through a creative & interpretive process to produce brand new work to be exhibited in November 2017.

-Karen was born in 1963 in Nelson Lancashire, she graduated from LSE in 1989.
-After working as a counsellor and community educator for 14 years she returned to full time study in 2003 & graduated from Bradford Art College with a degree in Fine Art & worked for 10 years in community and participatory arts.
-In 2014 she became seriously ill, took time out to recover and now focuses on her own practice and well being.
+Karen was born in Nelson, Lancashire, she graduated from LSE and, after working as a counsellor and community educator for 14 years, returned to full time study & graduated from Bradford Art College with a degree in Fine Art then worked for 10 years in community and participatory arts.
+Four years ago she became seriously ill, took time out to recover and now focuses on her own practice and well being.

 She currently lives in Todmorden.

-Her work has been in seven exhibitions, namely Manchester’s first altered book exhibition 2007, Neologism in 2003 and various other group projects including Hebden Bridge Open Studios and Todmorden Open Studios.
-Her interests are walking, psychogeography, female subjectivity and the experience of liminal states.
+Her work has been in seven exhibitions, namely Manchester’s first altered book exhibition, Bibliomania 2007, Neologism in 2003 and various other group projects including Hebden Bridge Open Studios and Todmorden Open Studios.
+Her interests are walking, psychogeography, female subjectivity and liminality.
 An important influence was seeing the Textural Space exhibition at the Whitworth Gallery in Manchester in 2002, the Louise Bourgeois & Doris Salcedo exhibition at the Tate in 2007 and regularly visiting the annual Leeds Book Fair.
-Her main media are textiles, paint and print although she sometimes explores video and sound.
+Her main media are textiles, print, she intends to explore video and sound.
 She is a compulsive writer and reader.

 Jane Pugh was born in Halifax, West Yorkshire.
 She has taught art and design in schools and colleges.
 After founding the Ryburn Art Group in 2005 she developed a number of art and textile projects with local community groups.
 She is an active member of Sowerby Bridge Winterlight and has run site-specific workshops over the last four years.
 Jane joined Artworks in Halifax in 2011 as a means to developing her own work and now has a studio there.